NYPL/m2-customer-code-store/README.md

 2. Lightweight API for getting customer codes
 3. A script for uploading customer codes to the Redis Elasticache

-## Config

-all this app requires is the kms-encrypted Redis endpoint.

 ## API

 The interface for this API looks like this: